diyabc/abcranger/README-ORIG.md

 ### Input/Output

-- [ ] Integrate hdf5 routines to save/load reftables/observed stats with associated metadata
+- [ ] Integrate hdf5 (or msgpack?) routines to save/load reftables/observed stats with associated metadata
-  - [ ] Provide R code to save in hdf5
+  - [ ] Provide R code to save/load the data
-  - [ ]  Provide Python code to save in hdf5
+  - [ ]  Provide Python code to save/load the data

 ### C++ standalone